-If you regularly have diarrhoea, bloating, tummy pain or skin rashes but you're not certain of the cause, see your GP.
+If you regularly have diarrhoea, bloating, tummy pain or skin rashes but you're not certain of the cause, see a GP.

-Your GP may be able to diagnose the cause from your symptoms and medical history.
-If necessary, they'll carry out tests, such as blood tests.
+A GP may be able to diagnose the cause from your symptoms and medical history.
+If necessary, they'll order tests, such as blood tests.

 You can also do some research yourself.
-It may help to read up on other conditions that cause similar symptoms.
-For example, learn about:
+It may help to find out about other conditions that cause similar symptoms.
+For example, find out about: